kyverno/website/CONTRIBUTING.md

 We welcome all contributions, suggestions, and feedback, so please do not hesitate to reach out!

-We'd love to accept your patches and contributions to this project.
-There are just a few small guidelines you need to follow.
+We'd love to accept your contributions to this project, there are just a few guidelines you need to follow.

 ## Contributor License Agreement

 Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution;
+Project authors will retain the copyright to your contribution;
 this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <https://cla.developers.google.com/> to see your current agreements on file or to sign a new one.
+Head over to <https://identity.linuxfoundation.org/projects/cncf> to see your current agreements on file or to sign a new one.

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it